 What does the Aquarium do to help stranded hatchlings?

 Every year, dozens or even hundreds of tiny hatchlings are rescued and brought to the Aquarium.
-We have a dedicated team and facilities to rehabilitate these little ones and nurse them back to health, with the hope of releasing them when they are roughly a year old and strong enough to navigate the currents of our two oceans.
+We work with a non-profit partner, the Two Oceans Aquarium Education Foundation, to run a dedicated Turtle Rescue Programme to rehabilitate these little ones and nurse them back to health, with the hope of releasing them when they are roughly a year old and strong enough to navigate the currents of our two oceans.

 Why does the Two Oceans Aquarium keep turtles?